-Travel assistance for children and young people with disabilities or learning difficulties (SEND)
+Travel assistance for children and young people with special educational needs and or disability (SEND)

-If transport is provided this may involve the provision of private hire vehicles or specialist vehicles.
-Any application for concessionary transport of this kind will be considered by the SEN and Children with Disabilities Service to establish that the provision of such transport is necessary to enable you to travel between home and college.
+If transport is provided it may be a private hire vehicle or specialist vehicle.
+Any application for concessionary transport of this kind will be considered by the EHC team.

-For full details, please read the Travel Assistance Policy for children and young people with SEND
+For full details, including contact details if you have a query, please read the Travel Assistance Policy for children and young people with SEND.

 Concessionary Travel Pass